openvstorage/ovs-documentation/Internals/Architecture/README.md

 ##### The ALBA Proxy
 The ALBA proxy sits between the [Storage Driver](../Storage Driver/README.md) and the [ALBA backend](README.md).
 It runs as a process on the Storage Router host and takes the data coming from the Volume & File Driver and stores it according to a policy on the different ASDs of the backend.

+##### The Shared Memory server (SHM)
+On KVM, it is possible to use [QEMU](http://wiki.qemu.org/Main_Page) to deliver storage to Virtual Machines.
+In that case QEMU talks to a Shared Memory server to optimize the performance.
+More info on the shared memory implementation can be found [here](../StorageDriver/Blocklayer/shm.md)

 #### Framework
 The Open vStorage Framework takes care of the communication between the different hosts in the Open vStorage cluster and the storage backends.
 The Framework allows to manage Open vStorage through an intuitive GUI and a complete REST API.
 It uses various components such as [Celery](https://github.com/celery/celery), [Django](https://github.com/django/django), [RabbitMQ](https://github.com/celery/librabbitmq), [Memcached](https://github.com/memcached/memcached) and many more.
 More info on Framework can be found [here](../Framework/README.md).